 Accounting and tax

-Hong Kong is a low-tax jurisdiction with liberal laws.
+Hong Kong is a law-tax jurisdiction with liberal laws.
 Many of our Clients appoint Healy Consultants as their Hong Kong tax representative to assist with i) communicating with the Inland Revenue Department (HKIRD) ii) completing financial statements and corporate tax returns and iii) supervising independent auditors.
-Specific information about Hong Kong accounting and tax follows:
+Find below specific information about Hong Kong accounting and tax.

-- For resident Hong Kong companies, the corporate income tax rate in the city is 16.5%.
-Hong Kong companies are only taxed on net profits arising from sales within Hong Kong;
+- For resident Hong Kong companies, the corporate income tax in the city is 16.5%.
+Resident companies are the ones incorporated or managed from Hong Kong, and they are only taxed on net profits arising from sales within the city;

 - If properly structured, non-resident Hong Kong companies are legally tax exempt if no business activity is conducted in Hong Kong.
-No taxes on income earned offshore, even if it is remitted back into the city;
+They are not taxed on income earned offshore, even if it is remitted back into the city;

-- There are no capital gains taxes, nor withholding tax, nor value added tax, nor sales tax, nor accumulated earnings taxes;
+- There are no capital gains taxes, withholding taxes, value added tax, sales tax or accumulated earnings tax;

 - Stamp duty on the transfer of shares in Hong Kong is 0.2% of their value, which is shared equally between the two parties involved.
 Property tax is levied at a fixed rate of 15% on the value of the property;

-- Personal income tax is subject to the same territorial principle as corporate tax.
-There are 4 different brackets for tax rates, as shown in the table below:
+- Personal income tax is also only applicable for income arising in or derived from Hong Kong.
+There are 4 different brackets for tax rates, as show in the table below:

 Income bracket (HK$) Tax rate Under 40,000 2% 40,001 – 80,000 7% 80,001 – 120,000 12% Above 120,000 17%

-- Annual audited financial statements must be submitted to the Inland Revenue Department.
-Healy Consultants assists our Clients efficiently and effectively complete this annual statutory obligation;
+- Additionally, audited financial statements must be submitted annually to the Inland Revenue Department.
+Healy Consultants can assist our Clients to complete their annual accounting and tax obligations for a fee of US$4,950.

 Miscellaneous Tax information